 Among the many postpartum changes we hear and read about, postpartum hair loss is something many mamas face.
-If you're among the 30-60% of women who are experiencing it in the months following birth, you may be wondering if your hair ever return to normal.
+If you're among the 30% to 60% of women who are experiencing hair loss in the months following birth, you may be wondering if your strands will ever return to normal.
 The good news?
-It will—postpartum hair shed is a temporary phenomenon.
+It will—postpartum hair shedding is a temporary phenomenon.

 How to prevent postpartum hair loss

 When your follicles are in the telogen phase (the resting phase of the hair follicle), they are in their most fragile state and can be dislodged easily.
 To avoid premature shedding, be gentle with your hair when brushing, washing and drying, and avoid tight hair styles that place too much traction on the follicles.

 A silk pillowcase can also help to make sure your hair isn't pulled out in your sleep.
 Being kind to your hair will ensure your telogen hairs stay in the scalp as long as possible.

 While the hormonal changes that contribute to postpartum hair loss can be unavoidable, nutritional changes and added demands on the body's energy after birth can also mess with the hair cycle.
 When the body is in nutrient imbalance, it shuttles energy to essential organ systems such as the brain, lungs, heart and liver, and away from unnecessary functions such as growing hair.

 Such changes can exacerbate or extend the period of postnatal hair loss.
 To avoid this, make sure you eat a well-balanced diet with plenty of protein, leafy greens, fruits and vegetables.

 It's not always easy for a new family or growing family to prepare good balanced meals, or even eat at regular times after the arrival of a baby, To help your body get the nutrients it needs, try taking a postnatal supplement–these will supply the vitamins and minerals needed to minimize changes to your hair.
 Always ask the advice of your physician before starting any supplementation.